michaelcloran/shooter/README.md

 git commit -m "docs initial commit"<br>
 git push<br>
 Things are now setup for development<br>

+### To deploy a live website

+I went to GitHub logged in choose repo Shooter and clicked on settings and then pages.
+I then clicked on source delpoy from branch and branch from dropdown choose main and root and clicked on save.

 <hr>
 <p align="right">
     <a href="#top" >Goto Top</a>